istio/istio.io/_docs/guides/bookinfo.md

 ## Cleanup

-When you're finished experimenting with the BookInfo sample, you can uninstall and clean it up using the following instructions.
+When you're finished experimenting with the Bookinfo sample, you can uninstall and clean it up using the following instructions.

 ### Uninstall from Kubernetes environment